 What is Ex Works?

-EXW, or Ex Works, is an international trade term, describing when a seller makes a product available at a designated location, and the buyer of the product must cover the transport costs.
+Ex Works (EXW) is an international trade term that describes when a seller makes a product available at a designated location, but the buyer must cover the transport costs.

-During EXW, the seller makes the goods available at their premises, or at another named place like a warehouse, factory, etc. Ex Works places the maximum responsibility on the buyer.
-The Ex Works term is often used in the quotation phase, making it easier to compare the cost of goods between several suppliers.
+Ex Works places the maximum responsibility on the buyer.
+The Ex Works term is often used in the quotation phase, making it easier to compare the cost of goods among several suppliers.
 It is also used by buyers that prefer to arrange their own transportation from the origin.

 What are some potential issues with EXW?

-Under EXW Incoterm, the buyer is responsible for arranging export clearance.
-This may be a problem in some countries, which require a local business or a person to act as the importer.
-The European Union and some Eastern European countries are very strict in this regard.
-In these cases, it is best to specifically request the seller to act as the exporter in the contract of sale.
+#1: Under the EXW Incoterm, the buyer is responsible for arranging export clearance.
+This may be a problem in countries that require a local business or a person to act as the importer.
+For example, the European Union and some Eastern European countries are very strict in this regard.
+In this case, it is best to specifically request the seller to act as the exporter in the contract of sale.

-Another potential issue is proof of export for tax purposes.
+#2: Another potential issue is proof of export for tax purposes.
 In many countries, the seller may be required to provide proof of export to avoid sales tax liability.
 In others, like China, the seller receives a refund of sales tax paid on raw materials upon presentation of proof of export.
 Under EXW, the buyer is under no obligation to provide such proof to the seller.
-In fact, they are not even required to export goods.
 Any such requirements must be specifically mentioned in the contract of sale.